ShadrackAdwera/HeroSquad/README.md

     * INPUT: "Clicked delete squad link"
     * OUTPUT: "Home page"

 ## Overview

 * Upon loading the website, the homepage is displayed

 ![landing-page](src/main/resources/public/images/readme1.png)

-* Upon clicking on the add a hero link, a user is requested to create a squad first
+* A user is requested to create a squad first when they click on the add a hero link

 ![add-squad](src/main/resources/public/images/readme2.png)